rabbanyk/complexdatalabmcgill.github.io/_posts/2020-06-10-post-kellin-kdd.md

 Limitations: seemingly no longer exists - no website at given link and cursory Google search did not find it either, though could be buried deeper.

-Potential Uses: contact authors for more info if working with Youtube data.

 **Semi-Supervised Learning and Graph Neural Networks for Fake News Detection (ASONAM short)**